cjww-development/gatekeeper/README.md

     - Create clients from presets
 - User and developer registration
     - Update email and password
-    - Email verification (via AWS SES)
+    - Email verification via
+	    - AWS SES
+	    - Mailgun
+	    - More offerings to come
     - TOTP MFA
     - See list of apps accessing your account
     - Revoke sessions for apps accessing your account